Kannan171/tp/docs/UserGuide.md

 <div markdown="1" class="alert alert-info">:information_source: **Note**

-* For each command, the correct syntax is specified under "Format"
+* For each command, the correct syntax is specified under "Format".

-* Commands are case-insensitive
+* Commands are case-insensitive.

-* Words in `UPPER_CASE` are the parameters to be supplied by the user
+* Words in `UPPER_CASE` are the parameters to be supplied by the user.

-* Items in square brackets are optional
+* Items in square brackets are optional.

-* Items with `…`​ after them can be used multiple times including zero times
+* Items with `…`​ after them can be used multiple times including zero times.

-* Extraneous parameters for commands that do not take in parameters (such as `help`, `person list`, `exit` and `clear`) will be ignored
+* Extraneous parameters for commands that do not take in parameters (such as `help`, `person list`, `exit` and `clear`) will be ignored.
 </div>

 <div markdown="1" class="alert alert-warning">:exclamation: **Warning**<br><br>